SlimeVR/SlimeVR-Docs-Site/src/server/initial-setup.md

 If you have MPU6050 or MPU6500-based trackers, make sure that when you turn on your tracker it's lying on a flat surface.
 The sensors need to calibrate for 20-30 seconds in a stable environment.
 This should be done every time you turn on your trackers.
 Failing to do so will result in an increased rate of drift.

-If you have MPU9250, BMI160, or MPU+QMC5883L-based tracker you need to calibrate the IMU before it will work correctly.
+If you have MPU9250 or MPU+QMC5883L-based tracker you need to calibrate the IMU before it will work correctly.
 This calibration only needs to be done once.
 You can only calibrate one IMU at a time, so if you have any extensions, they will also need to be calibrated.

 To calibrate your IMU:
 1. Plug in your microcontroller (D1 Mini, NodeMCU, or other)
 1. Open the SlimeVR server, and click **Settings**, and then click **Serial Console** under **Utilities**.
-1. Flip the IMU you want to calibrate upside down and press the reset button on your microcontroller.
+1. Flip the IMU you want to calibrate upside down and press the reset button on your microcontroller or the reboot button in the SlimeVR server.
 You should see a message indicating that you need to flip the IMU right side up to begin calibration.
 1. Upon flipping the IMU over, calibration should begin.
 To successfully calibrate your IMU you need to gently rotate the IMU in all 3 axes.
 1. After approximately 60 seconds has passed, the tracker should be successfully calibrated and will begin to show rotation in the SlimeVR server.

+If you have a BMI160 and firmware v0.3.3 or higher, you will need to calibrate your IMU in a different way, unless specified otherwise in the firmware:
+1. Plug in your microcontroller (D1 Mini, NodeMCU, or other)
+1. Open the SlimeVR server, and click **Settings**, and then click **Serial Console** under **Utilities**.
+1. Press the reset button on your microcontroller or the reboot button in the SlimeVR server.
+You should see a message indicating that you need to flip the IMU right side up to begin calibration.
+1. Upon flipping the IMU over, calibration should begin.
+Leave the IMU still for at least 10 seconds.
+1. Now, set the IMU on a flat surface on each of the remaining 5 sides, until the serial console or led indicates that you can change position.
+1. The IMU should now be calibrated and will begin to show rotation in the SlimeVR server.

 Other IMUs, such as the BNO085 or ICM20948 do not require any specific manual calibration and can be used immediately.